bytecodealliance/jco/README.md

 Features include:

-* Creating WebAssembly Components from JavaScript sources and a WIT world
 * "Transpiling" Wasm Component binaries into ES modules that can run in any JS environment.
 * Optimization helpers for Components via Binaryen.
 * Component builds of [Wasm Tools](https://github.com/bytecodealliance/wasm-tools) helpers, available for use as a library or CLI commands for use in native JS environments.
+* "Componentize" for WebAssembly Components from JavaScript sources and a WIT world

 For creating components in other languages, see the [Cargo Component](https://github.com/bytecodealliance/cargo-Component) project for Rust and [Wit Bindgen](https://github.com/bytecodealliance/wit-bindgen) for various guest bindgen helpers.